dpankros/uiuc_cs513_project/part_1.md

 > S1: Review (and update if necessary) your use case description and dataset description

-We will do this iteratively, but this will initially be led by Aaron.
+We expect to discover more features of (and issues with) this dataset, and thus additional use cases, as we proceed with data cleaning (DC).
+Thus, we'll review and update our use cases and dataset descriptions iteratively and as necessary.
+This work will initially be done by Aaron.

 > S2: Profile D to identify DQ problems: How do you plan to do it?
 What tools are you going to use?